maasha/gnuplotter/README.md

 Installation
 ------------
 First you must install Gnuplot.
-Follow the instruction at the Gnuplot website:
+Follow the instructions at the Gnuplot website:

 http://www.gnuplot.info/

-Then install the Ruby gem run:
+Then install the Ruby gem:

 `gem install gnuplotter`